 The Code also contains provisions for registration and declaration of interests the breach of which will now attract potential criminal sanctions.

-The Broadland District Council will establish a Standards Committee to hear breaches of the Code and decide on sanctions against members found to be in default.
+South Norfolk and Broadland District Council will establish a Standards Committee to hear breaches of the Code and decide on sanctions against members found to be in default.
 Working closely with the Council’s Monitoring Officer and Independent Person the Standards Committee will oversee a straightforward and robust regime dealing only with substantial ethics and standards issues and filtering out the inconsequential, trivial and vexatious.
 The Code will deal in broad common sense principles and neither it nor the supporting arrangements are intended to be over-technical or over-procedural.
 To return to the wording of the Statute the Code is the Council’s statement on the promotion and maintenance of high standards of conduct in public life.

 Every member and co-opted member of Reedham Parish Council must sign an undertaking to observe the Code in the terms set out below.